Clustering What Matters in Constrained Settings: Abstract

 Constrained clustering problems generalize classical clustering formulations, e.g., \kmed, \kmean, by imposing additional constraints on the feasibility of a clustering.
 There has been significant recent progress in obtaining approximation algorithms for these problems, both in the metric and the Euclidean settings.
 However, the outlier version of these problems, where the solution is allowed to leave out $m$ points from the clustering, is not well understood.
 In this work, we give a general framework for reducing the outlier version of a constrained \kmed or \kmean problem to the corresponding outlier-free version with only $(1+\varepsilon)$-loss in the approximation ratio.
 The reduction is obtained by mapping the original instance of the problem to $f(k,m, \varepsilon)$ instances of the outlier-free version, where $f(k, m, \veps) = \left( \frac{k+m}{\veps}\right)^{O(m)}$.
 As specific applications, we get the following results: \begin{itemize} \item First FPT ({\it in the parameters $k$ and $m$}) $(1+\varepsilon)$-approximation algorithm for the outlier version of capacitated \kmed and \kmean in Euclidean spaces with {\it hard} capacities. \item First FPT ({\it in the parameters $k$ and $m$}) $(3+\veps)$ and $(9+\veps)$ approximation algorithms for the outlier version of capacitated \kmed and \kmean, respectively, in general metric spaces with {\it hard} capacities. \item First FPT ({\it in the parameters $k$ and $m$}) $(2-\delta)$-approximation algorithm for the outlier version of the \kmed problem under the Ulam metric. \end{itemize}

-Our work generalizes the results of~\cite{bgjk20} and \cite{aisx23} to a larger class of constrained clustering problems.
+Our work generalizes the results of Bhattacharya et al. and Agrawal et al. to a larger class of constrained clustering problems.
 Further, our reduction works for arbitrary metric spaces and so can extend clustering algorithms for outlier-free versions in both Euclidean and arbitrary metric spaces.